When Should I Start Taking Driving Lessons?

 This is a way of using driving lessons purely for time utility as it’ll save you 20 logbook hours that you have to do.
 If you decide to use LTrent’s instructors, you’ll be guaranteed to get an instructor dedicated to turning you into the best driver possible.

-LTrent’s students have a 28% higher chance of passing the driving test, who already have a higher chance of passing than parents.
+LTrent’s students have a 28% higher chance of passing the driving test, which is already higher than learners taught only by parents.
 And this is not just because they’ve memorised the road rules and are acting accordingly but they’re driving safer and rewarded for it.

 *Only available in NSW